fayaz55/Projects/Project/README.md

  through the user interface, the manager’s username, password and role are authenticated.
 When a customer tries to login through the user interface, the customer’s username, password and role are authenticated using the information stored in the relevant file.
 Only the manager of the bank has the authority to add or delete a customer.
- When the manager adds a cus-tomer, she must create the account of the customer as well with a 100 dollar balance in the account.
+ When the manager adds a customer, she must create the account of the customer as well with a 100 dollar balance in the account.
 When the manager deletes a customer, the associated account should get deleted as well.
 It is assumed that no two users can have the same username.